 Browse courses to find something that interests you.

-20 years ago, experiencing a stroke was especially distressing if you were fit and healthy.
-Today, we have the potential to predict people who may be more likely to experience these types of common diseases.
+Twenty years ago, experiencing a stroke was especially distressing if you were fit and healthy.
+Today, we have the potential to predict which people may be more likely to experience these types of common diseases.
 Treatments can be targeted in more precise, patient-centred ways.
 That’s because we have finally unlocked the secrets of our DNA.

 Genomics is transforming healthcare by allowing practitioners access to additional biological information about disease.
 This means a more targeted and relevant disease management plan for patients.
-But such change naturally brings ethical complications.
-Imagine knowing, for example, that a mother’s unborn child is more likely to develop breast cancer or some other rare disease..
+Such change, however, naturally brings ethical complications.
+Imagine knowing, for example, that a mother’s unborn child is more likely to develop breast cancer or some other rare disease.

 This course is for passionate industry professionals who want to understand the effects of genomics and its implications on public life.

 Jane’s research in exploring the genetics of stroke risk and stroke outcome is internationally acknowledged.
 She is an academic, a registered nurse in paediatric and child health, and a member of the leadership committee for the Global Genomics Nurses Alliance who are actively engaged in genomics education across the globe.